-Most of us enjoy traveling and all of us enjoying living, but where can we live & travel in Europe without needing to wait until we’re 65 or become millionaires?
+Most of us enjoy travelling and all of us enjoying living, but where can find the cheapest places in Europe to travel, without needing to wait until we’re 65 or become millionaires?
 Southern European countries Spain, Italy, Malta and Portugal have a wonderful combination of a low cost of living, wonderful food and weather and more relaxed lifestyles in comparison to other places such as the U.K. While Cologne, Stari Grad, Liverpool & Slovenia provide interesting alternatives if you´re looking for history, culture & adventure but don´t need the sandy beaches!

 As we saw at the beginning of this article, places around the Mediterranean will feature heavily simply because there is SO MUCH TO DO HERE AND IT’S SO CHEAP!
 We kick off our Mediterranean tour in…

 First on our list of cheap places to live and travel in Europe is Cádiz in the southwest of Spain in Andalucía.
 Cádiz boasts historically interesting places all over the city with archaeological remains dating back more than 3100 years making Cádiz the oldest, continuously inhabited settlement in Europe.
 Combine this with great weather, great seafood, awesome events and affordable prices help to make Cádiz a great place to spend time as a visitor or longer-term resident.

 There are a plethora of options when discussing Cádiz, but being a coastal city, let’s start off with the seafood.
 There are a number of interesting markets in Cádiz such as Mercado Central de Abastos.
 The Mercado is the oldest 'covered' market in all of Spain, here you will find beautiful, fresh seafood and tapas, an absolute must-try!